polilluminato/polilluminato/README.md

 ## Published projects

 - [Wassword - Wonderful Password Generator](https://play.google.com/store/apps/details?id=com.albertobonacina.wassword): With Wassword you can easily generate complex passwords and use them for your online accounts.
-Choose length and chars to be used and generate your passwords safely.
+Choose length and chars to be used and generate your passwords safely
+- [COVID-19 Tracker ITA](https://polilluminato.github.io/covid19trackerita/): Data on the emergency of COVID-19 in Italy made available on the GitHub page [COVID-19](https://github.com/pcm-dpc/COVID-19) from the Department of Civil Protection

 ## My GitHub Stats